 *To prove how important our sexual vitality is to God and ourselves, if you end up starving, your body will eat its own liver before going for your gonads.

-****All through my youth I remember being genuinely terrified of judgment on this issue, even promising God that by my fourteenth birthday I would never, ever sin in this manner again.
+****All through my youth I remember being genuinely scared of judgment on this issue, even promising God that by my fourteenth birthday I would never, ever sin in this manner again.
 As anyone may have guessed, my promises ended in failure, and I didn't learn to control myself until a much later age.
 Not because I was convinced abstinence would make me holy, but because I was convinced that I was way more interesting without wanking.
 Sexual health is just as much timing as acting.